Support Now

 Full adaptive programming

-Room to grow the only Adaptive Rec program in western Wisconsin.
+Room to grow the only Adaptive Soccer Rec program in western Wisconsin.

 Regional draw

-Serious interest from softball, flag football, youth baseball, dance teams, and marching bands — plus high schools and universities.
+Serious interest from around the region, inquiries from softball, flag football, youth baseball, plus high schools and universities - great opportunities for marching bands and dance teams as well.

 Who uses the space